MicrosoftDocs/learn/learn-pr/quantum/run-quantum-algorithms-quantum-hardware-azure-quantum/includes/5-use-qdk-create-qsharp-applications.md

-THIS ARTICLE IS STILL IN PROGRESS

 Now let's see how you can use Azure Quantum to test quantum algorithms, first in a simulator, and then in real hardware.

-In [previous modules](todo) of this learning path, you created a version of Grover's algorithm in Q# and run it in a local simulator.
+In [previous modules](https://docs.microsoft.com/learn/modules/solve-graph-coloring-problems-grovers-search/6-implement-grovers-algorithm) of this learning path, you created a version of
+Grover's algorithm in Q# and run it in a local simulator.
 Now let's run the same algorithm in a trapped ion quantum computer.